sfigg/commercialization-public/test/hlk/API/idevicetargetdatadriverhash-property.md

 # IDeviceTargetData.DriverHash Property

-This property represents all of the driver’s hash values for a deviceTarget object.
+This property represents all of the driver's hash values for a deviceTarget object.

 **Namespace:** Microsoft.Windows.Kits.Hardware.ObjectModel